MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 ## Associate or remove segments on a user's OneDrive

 > [!WARNING]
 > If the segments associated with a user's OneDrive don't match the segment applied to the user, the user won't be able to access their OneDrive.
 Be careful not to associate any segments with the OneDrive of a non-segment user.

-Similarly, don't remove a user's segment from their OneDrive.
+> [!NOTE]
+> Any changes you make will be overwritten if the user's segment changes.

 To associate a segment with a OneDrive, run the following command in the SharePoint Online Management Shell.